firemodels/fds/Utilities/Firebot/README.txt

 # run_firebot_linux.sh

     This script can be used to start Firebot manually.
 First, the script performs an "svn update".
-    Then, the script runs Firebot using the run-one script and backgrounds Firebot.
+    Then, the script runs Firebot using the firebot_linux_wrapper script.

 # firebot_linux.sh